Bar in bar charts: Visualise your targets

 Next, we drag our second measure, (in this example Profit) on top of our Sales axis which as you can see below generates side by side bars.

-To ensure the measures are kept on top of each other, we drag ‘Measure names’ from the column shelf and place them onto the color shelf.
+To ensure the measures are kept on top of each other, we drag ‘Measure names’ from the column shelf and place them onto the colour shelf.

 Since the bars are stacked, we go to the Analysis menu (highlighted below) and hover our mouse over the Stack Marks and turn them off by selecting "off" instead of "Automatic" this ensures that one mark is behind the other.